quantaleap/quantaleap-docs/docs/what-is-quantaleap/what-is-quantaleap.md

 ---
-title: 'Why Quantaleap?'
+title: 'Why Quantaleap'
-sidebar_label: 'What is Quantaleap?'
+sidebar_label: 'Why Quantaleap'
 sidebar_position: 3
 ---

-As DevOps engineers, we've experienced how hard it can be to keep IT systems operational.
-Since cloud computing changed how frequently software is released and which technologies we adopt.
-We've been stuck between monitoring logs, incident management systems and workflows that never run in sync.
-The dreaded DevOps dumpster is a reality that many organizations end up building to solve IT incidents quicker.
-A platform of scheduled tasks to glue IT operations together.
-There is one big drawback:
+As DevOps engineers, we understand how hard it can be to maintain cloud infrastructures.
+Cloud computing changed the pace of software releases and technology adoption.
+We're stuck between monitoring logs, incident management systems and workflows that never run in sync.
+In search of efficiency, companies turn to serverless/event-driven platforms to glue IT operations together.
+While automation helps us handle planned and repetitive tasks, the incidents that end up costing us the most are the ones that are unexpected: downtime, cybersecurity risks and underutilized resources.
+We need automation to decide for us when incidents need to be solved and how.
+Quantaleap bridges this gap.

-> Automation applied to an inneficient operation will
-> magnify the inefficiency
-> — B. Gates
+## Quick Description

+Quantaleap is a serverless automation platform designed for cloud engineering.
+It helps you streamline IT operations workflows to effectively manage cloud environments:

+- 🔗 Connects to multiple cloud & SaaS tools
+- 🧠 Uses Machine Learning to predict incidents for a wide variety of use cases (security, cost, )
+- ⚡️ Provides plug-and-play automation for complex IT operations tasks

-## How does it work?
+## How it works